silvest/HEPfit/Doxygen/Models.md

 MODEL_GRAPH_INHERITE_SVG

-where Model is a template class of models, and NPbase and NPEffective are auxiliary classes.
+where Model is a template class of models, and NPbase is an auxiliary class.
-A complete list of observables are available at the documentation of
-@ref ListOfObservables "ThFactory", where not all the observables can be used in each model.
+A complete list of observables are available in the function ThObsFactory::ThObsFactory(), where not all the observables can be used in each model.
 Below we also list the available observables for each model.

 ## QCD: